raunakmankapure/flutter-MealMingle/README.md

 ---

-# MealMingle
+# KitchenMate

 ## Overview

-Welcome to **MealMingle**, a Flutter application designed to bring people together through shared meals.
-Whether you're a food enthusiast looking to explore new cuisines or someone who enjoys the social aspect of dining, MealMingle connects you with like-minded individuals to create memorable dining experiences.
+Welcome to KitchenMate, a Flutter application designed to bring people together through shared meals.
+Whether you're a food enthusiast looking to explore new cuisines and its recipes, Including features like grate UI and fev sections

 ## Features